Shashi456/Deep-Learning-Research/Review/Attention is all you need.md

 - Proposes a new network architecture based solely on attention mechanisms, dispensing with recurrent units and convolutions.
-- Recurrent models inherent sequential natures precludes parallelization within training examples which becomes critical at longer sequence lengths, the tranformer architecture eschews recurrence and entirely relies on an attention mechanis to draw global dependencies between input and output.
+- Recurrent models inherent sequential natures precludes parallelization within training examples which becomes critical at longer sequence lengths, the tranformer architecture eschews recurrence and entirely relies on an attention mechanism(self-attention) to draw global dependencies between input and output.
 - The architecture :
   - The encoder is composed of a stack on 6 identical layers, each layer has two sublayers.
 The first is a multi-head self attention